Safety Tips: Field Hockey

 Ankle sprains are the most common field hockey injury.
-Other frequent injuries include knee sprains, muscle strains, muscle tears, ligament tears, and overuse injuries (RSIs), such as tendonitis and stress fractures.
+Other frequent injuries include knee sprains, muscle strains, muscle tears, ligament tears, and overuse injuries (RSIs), such as tendonitis, lower back pain, and stress fractures.

 Contact with a stick or the ball can fracture (break) or sprain fingers, hands, or wrists.
 And if a stick or the ball hits someone in the face, it can break teeth or injure the eyes.

 The right protective gear is important for any sport, and field hockey is no exception.
 Here are some things to think about when it comes to safety gear:

 - Cleats.
 Choose a pair of shoes with molded cleats or ribbed soles.
 Shoes with screw-in cleats may carry a higher risk of injury, so only use them when you need extra traction, such as on a wet field.
 Make sure your cleats fit properly and lace them tightly every time you practice or play.

 - Shin guards.
 Field hockey shin guards, which are made of plastic and foam, wrap farther around the lower leg and offer more ankle protection than soccer shin guards.
 Some players like to wear thin socks under their shin guards to make them more comfortable.

 - Goggles.
 Since 2011, U.S. high school field hockey players have been required to wear eye protection.
 Most goggles are made of steel cages that protect the eyes, but some players choose plastic goggles that interfere less with their peripheral vision.